zenstackhq/zenstack-docs/blog/model-authz/index.md

 You can find the source code at [https://github.com/zenstackhq/authz-modeling-samples](https://github.com/zenstackhq/authz-modeling-samples).

 I hope you also enjoy how ZenStack allows you to express authorization rules declaratively.
 Its syntax provides great flexibility to traverse relationships and access the current user to define sophisticated rules.
-Please visit [its website](https://zenstack.dev) to learn more.
+Please visit [documentation](https://zenstack.dev/docs) to learn more.
 By the way, don't forget to give it a ⭐️ on [GitHub](https://github.com/zenstackhq/zenstack).